wenkeyang/coppersmith/USERGUIDE.markdown

 }
 ```

-Note that, as opposed to above, returning `None` as part of `basicFeature` will
+Note that, as opposed to above, returning `None` from the function
-generate a feature with a value of `null`.
+passed to `basicFeature` will generate a feature with a value of `null`.

 ### Execution: the `SimpleFeatureJob` class